Blockchain Transaction Conflicts: A Historical Perspective: Motivation

-To our knowledge, no previous study has performed a comparative historical analysis of transaction conflicts on Ethereum~\cite{ethereum} and Solana~\cite{solana-url}, representing \rwOblivious{} and \rwAware{} execution models, respectively.
-This leaves a critical gap in understanding how execution design choices shape conflict characteristics and thus the realizable throughput from parallelism.
-Such an analysis allows us to present answers to the following research questions: \begin{description} \item[RQ1] Quantify what fraction of transactions are independent and how transactions distributed across conflict families? \item[RQ2] What are the typical depth and width characteristics of conflict chains in historical blocks? \item[RQ3] How does the maximum achievable parallelism compare between \rwAware{} execution (as in Solana) and \rwOblivious{} execution (as in Ethereum)? \item[RQ4] What are the fundamental design trade-offs in block transactional execution across different virtual machines, particularly the EVM and the SVM? \end{description}
+\textbf{Research Goals:} We seek to understand the limits of parallelism in \rwOblivious{} and \rwAware{} execution models by conducting a comprehensive empirical study of the underlying conflict patterns.
+To our knowledge, no previous study has performed a comparative analysis of Ethereum and Solana, which represent distinct execution models.
+This leaves a critical gap in understanding how execution design choices shape conflict characteristics and thus the realizable throughput achievable through parallelism.
+Such an analysis allows us to answer the following questions: \begin{description} \item[RQ1] Quantify what fraction of transactions are independent and how are transactions distributed between conflict families? \item[RQ2] What are typical depth and width characteristics of conflict chains in historical blocks? \item[RQ3] How does the maximum achievable parallelism compare between \rwAware{} and \rwOblivious{} execution models? \item[RQ4] What are the fundamental design trade-offs in block transactional execution across different VMs, particularly the Ethereum VM (EVM) and the Solana VM (SVM)? \end{description}

-By analyzing historical block traces from both chains, we aim to identify conflict families, independent transactions, and structural patterns across blocks.
-This will help to design conflict-aware scheduling, adaptive execution models, and hybrid virtual machine architectures that achieve higher throughput under realistic workloads.
-It also provides empirical insight into the frequency, structure, and granularity of conflicts, enabling us to assess the potential gains and limitations of parallelism.
+By analyzing historical traces, we aim to identify conflict families, independent transactions, and structural patterns across blocks.
+This will help to design conflict-aware scheduling, adaptive execution models, and virtual machine agnostic parallel execution that achieve higher throughput under realistic workloads.
+It also provides empirical insight into the frequency and granularity of conflicts, enabling us to assess the potential gains and limitations of parallelism.